 In addition to the above, please check out the Resources Guide below for additional information.

-- Even if you think you’re financially tapped out, you may have other options you haven’t considered.
-Working with a credit counselor could open your eyes to other alternatives that could free up the money you need.
+- Even if you think you’re financially tapped out, a credit counselor’s job is to help you find other options and solutions that you may not have known about.
+A credit counselor could present you with new options that could free up the money you need.
 Credit counselors usually look at your income, expenses and your debt to get a view of your whole financial picture.
 After understanding your finances, they make recommendations based on your situation.

-- Recommendations can include debt management plans as well as bankruptcy if you’re in a dire financial situation.
-Credit counselors may also be able to share their knowledge about assistance programs and other ways to trim your budget.
+- Recommendations can include debt management plans and other options that won’t require you to take on more debt.
+Some borrowers have found that bankruptcy can be an option, if only to relieve the burden of debt.
+Credit counselors may also be able to share their knowledge about assistance programs and other ways to find money in your budget.
 Nonprofit organizations like mPowered and Operation HOPE can provide expertise and advice on next steps for consumers facing financial challenges.

-- Negotiation with the Lender: You might be negotiating from a greater position of strength than you think.
+- Negotiation with the Lender: One borrower found that if they had known the interest on their payday loan would have been so high (118%), they would have tried to negotiate and make payment arrangements.
+If you have taken out a payday loan, you could be negotiating from a greater position of strength than you think.
 Lenders may be willing to work with you to alter your payment plan, or even defer a payment if you’ve had a good credit history.
-If you’re going to negotiate, do it quickly – once you start missing payments, your lender will be less sympathetic.
+If you’re going to negotiate, do it quickly and right from the beginning – once you start missing payments, your lender will be less sympathetic.

-- Increase Your Income: Can you work overtime at your current job?
-Is a second job a possibility?
-Do you have a side gig or hobby you could grow into a suitable income source?
-If you can’t bring in enough extra income in a short time to make a required payment, consider asking your current employer for an advance on your salary – just remember, your future check(s) will be lower until the advance is absorbed.
+- Increase Your Income: Again, while this might not be a possibility for everyone, some people have been able to avoid taking out payday loans by temporarily increasing their income.
+According to one borrower, “In order to pay the loan back quickly and not fall behind any of my regular expenses, I picked up a temporary second job.”
+Overtime, a second job, or a side gig or hobby that you can grow into a source of income can be helpful.
+If you can’t bring in enough extra income in a short time to make a required payment, consider asking your current employer for an advance on your salary – as always, your future check(s) will be lower until the advance is absorbed.

 Helpful Consumer Tips